Thierry-Dumont/BenchmarksPythonJuliaAndCo/Weno/README.md

-These programs perform a numerical solution of some hyperbolic equations in a 1 dimensional periodic domain, using Weno finite element spatial discretization and the classical TVD Runge-Kutta of order 3.
+These programs perform a numerical solution of some hyperbolic equations in a 1 dimensional periodic domain, using Weno finite volume spatial discretization and the classical TVD Runge-Kutta of order 3.

 See: